proteanblank/kodeWeave/README.md

 * [JS2Coffee](http://js2.coffee/) - Convert Javascript to CoffeeScript and back
 * [AlertifyJS](http://alertifyjs.com/) - For the awesome and stylish alert notification dialogs
 * [DataURL Grabber](https://github.com/mikethedj4/DataURL-Grabber-PhoneGap-Build) - Embed an image directly into the document with data URIs

-* Also comes prebuilt with, "just about every framework you can name off the top of your head" - Says [Web Designer Depot](https://www.webdesignerdepot.com/2017/06/5-essential-open-source-tools-for-web-designers/)
+> Also comes prebuilt with, "just about every framework you can name off the top of your head" - [Web Designer Depot](https://www.webdesignerdepot.com/2017/06/5-essential-open-source-tools-for-web-designers/)

 To-Do
 -------------